CAMB-DSbD/tee-morello-performance-experiments/README.md

 </div>

-As shown in the CSV files available in this repository, we computed our statistical estimations (means, media, etc.)
+As shown in the csv files available in this repository, we computed our statistical estimations (means, media, etc.)
-and plotted results from metrics produced from 100 trails (we repeted the execution of each operation (for example, malloc) 100 times.
+and plotted results from metrics produced from 100 trails; we repeted the execution of each operation, such as malloc, 100 times.
-The choice of 100 repetitions was based in on own experience in performance analysis.
+The choice of 100 repetitions is based in on own experience in performance analysis.

 <!-- on the Central Limit Theorem, which suggests          -->